Deborah Twiss: Career

-Twiss has been cast in a series of lead and supporting roles in several independent films including Molotov Samba.
+Deborah Twiss made her screen debut in 1997 with A Gun for Jennifer, an independent exploitation thriller film directed by Todd Morris that she also co‑wrote.
+Following this she was cast in a series of lead and supporting roles in several independent films including Molotov Samba.

 Twiss later appeared in TV shows including Law & Order: Special Victims Unit, Law & Order: Criminal Intent, White Collar, and Gravity as well as feature films such as In Between.
 She has two children, Matthew and Sydney McCann, who played characters based on them in her film A Cry From Within, inspired by experiences they had as a family.

 In the film Kick-Ass, she portrayed the mock superhero's teacher-crush, Mrs. Zane.
 Post Kick-Ass, Twiss appeared in the Michael Chiklis-produced Pawn and in A.D.
 Calvo's The Midnight Game, and appeared opposite Eric Roberts in A Cry From Within, which wrapped principal photography in spring 2014.
 She has also appeared in The Networker opposite Sean Young and William Forsythe.

 Tapping her independent film experience, Twiss is developing several projects in which she will play lead roles including Just In Time, Parallel Veins, the horror comedy film Bloody Ultimatum, and a revenge horror film Contract With A Demon.
 She wrote and co-directed 2014 the Horror mystery thriller film A Cry from Within, which was co-directed with Zach Miller.